CalebQ42/bbConvert/README.md

 Look at Test.go for the recommended way to implement this

 # Known Issues
+If title= is in the alt= then it could mess it will try to parse the title from inside the alt

-if width=, height=, right, or left are present in alt AND title AND are placed inbetween the alt and title parameters then it will not be detected (I have an idea of how to fix it, but because it's so specific and unlikely it probably won't be fixed for a while)
+if width=, height=, right, or left are present in alt AND title AND are placed in between the alt and title parameters then it will not be detected (I have an idea of how to fix it, but because it's so specific and unlikely it probably won't be fixed for a while)